-When a surgical wound does not heal properly and a muscle, tissue or even a part of an organ protrudes through that wound, the condition is called incisional hernia.
-When such a protrusion results through a surgical wound, you will face an excruciating pain and even swell in that region.
+When a surgical wound does not heal properly and a muscle, tissue or even a part of any organ protrudes through that wound, the condition is called incisional hernia.
+When such a protrusion results through a surgical wound, you will face an excruciating pain and even swelling in that region.
 In worst cases, strangulation of organs can also result due to incisional hernia.

 The several causes of incisional hernia are:

 - One of the obvious causes of incisional hernia is a surgical wound.

 - An incisional hernia occurs mainly because the muscle layers are not strong enough.
 So, when the patient is old, incisional hernia is common.

 - When there is an increased intra-abdominal pressure just after an operation, incisional hernia can occur.
 This pressure might result due to a chronic cough.
 So, if the patient suffers from any lung problem just after the operation which leads to a chronic cough or vomiting, incisional hernia can occur.
 When too much pressure builds up on a fresh incision, it cannot keep the pressure and thus breaks.

 - Lifting heavy weights just after an operation leads to incisional hernia for the same reason as above, that is, building up of too much pressure on the incision.

 - Incisional hernia also caused when you have multiple surgeries through the same incision.

 What are the Symptoms of Incisional Hernia?

 The symptoms which result due to an incisional hernia are: